OUR RELIGIOUS AND MEDICINAL PLANTS -3

 The holy fig(banyan) tree pushes away, all sins earned,

-In several hundred births, and Oh king of trees,
+In several hundred births, and Oh king of trees, Please grant me all different types of wealth. |

 3